sgarcia0206/comp122-f23/digital-logic/notes_12_06.md

 ## Announcements:
    1. Today is the last day of our class

    1. 30-quiz-digital-logic
-      - due no later than midnight tonight
+      - due no later than midnight Thursday night
-      - timed instrument
+      - timed instrument : 2 hours
+      - open notes

    1. 40-exam-mips
       - due @midnight on Dec 11 (Monday)